hgyxbll/cheat/README.md

 Magical `CHEAT_PASS`, `CHEAT_TIME`, `CHEAT_OFFSET`, `CHEAT_NO_WRAP`,
  `CHEAT_WRAP(name)` and `CHEAT_UNWRAP(name)` also exist.

-Some examples are in the `cheat-example.c` file.
+Some examples are in the `example.c` file.

 ### Running Tests